Ugarz/cocovoit/readme.md

 # Simple carpooling library
-This is a simple test of a carpooling library, built with node and some ♥.
+This is a simple library to manage carpooling, built with node and some ♥.

 ![](https://travis-ci.org/Ugarz/cocovoit.svg?branch=master)